-Contact Nova Vita at 519-752-4357 to inquire about getting a certificate for two hours of free legal services as well as a current list of local lawvers who accept Legal Aid.
+Contact Nova Vita at 24-hour crisis and support line t.
+519-752-4357 24-hour text and online chat: 519-752-4357 or www.novavita.org/chat to inquire about getting a certificate for two hours of free legal services as well as a current list of local lawyers who accept Legal Aid.
 Please note that this does involve a financial eligibility test.